Niha002/1_Release_Tagmentation/2_Combine_GC_bins/ReadMe.md

   Based on the editor use to Ctrl find and replace option for convenience.
   > Ex. for f in ['a.txt', 'b.txt', 'c.txt']:

-# Scripts
-1. Same organism R1 + R2:
-2. All R1 reads or All R2 reads:
-3. Combine all sequences in GC bins
-4. Combine all sequences unbinned

 # Summary
 Example 3 organism x, y, z